boolean-uk/java-fundamentals-loops-workshop/README.md

 ## Definite Loops -  Iterate over a Collection

-We can use loops to build Arrays as long as we know how big we're going to want the array to be in advance (later in the week we'll cover a dynamic version of an Array) for instance if we wanted to put the even numbers from 4 to 16 inclusive, into an Array we could do the following:
+We can use loops to build Arrays as long as we know how big we're going to want the array to be in advance (later on we'll cover a dynamic version of an Array) for instance if we wanted to put the even numbers from 4 to 16 inclusive, into an Array we could do the following:

 ```java
 public int[] evenNumeberedArray() {